-The position in Europe is, in this respect, traditionally different from the one described by Under-Secretary B. Sprinkel.
+For several reasons, the position in Europe is, in this respect, traditionally different from the one described by Under-Secretary B. Sprinkel

 A first reason, peculiar to Europe, is that, as I have shown above, Europe is much more open to international trade than the United States.
-As a consequence of that, exchange rate changes have very large and rapid effects on inflation rates and, therefore, an "eye" on the exchange rate is an "eye" (possibly a very sharp one) on inflation, and avoiding excessive depreciations means subduing inflationary tensions.
+As a consequence of that, an "eye" on the exchange rate is an "eye" (possibly a very sharp one) on that domestic economy; avoiding excessive depreciations means subduing inflationary tensions.

 There are, however, also more general reasons.
 Some are the same, mutatis mutandis, as those mentioned above as regards the relative weight of interest rates and money aggregates in conducting monetary policy.
-Let me just underline that the fact that you have to give a certain quantity of, say, DMs to have one dollar is much more "solid" than the fact that a money aggregate has grown by X percent in a given period.
+The fact that you have to give a certain quantity of, say, DMs to have one dollar is much more "solid" thant the fact that a money aggregate has grown by X percent in a given period.

-There is finally, a somewhat more philosophical argument involved.
-Under-Secretary Sprinkel made it clear that the new administration does not favour interventions because: "Significant and frequent interventions by governments assume that a relatively few officials know better where exchange rates should (or should not) be than a large number of decisions-makers in the market, and that public funds should be put at risk on the basis of that assumption".
+There is, finally, a somewhat more philosophical argument involved.
+Under-Secretary Sprinkel made it clear that the new administration does not favour interventions because : "Significant and frequent interventions by governments assume that a relatively few officials know better where exchange rates should (or should not) be than a large number of decisionsmakers in the market, and that public funds should be put at risk on the basis of that assumption".

-It is clear to me that the (price) result of a competitive market is a very weighty variable, being, indeed, the end result of a very large number of transactions.
-This does not imply, however, that one cannot have one's own idea on the "right" price and bet on it.
-Indeed operators do this all the time; just think what would be the turnover of, say, the Chicago futures market if people did not have their own idea and did not act on it.(\)
+It is clear that the (price) result of a competitive market is a very weighty variable, being, indeed, the end result of a very large number of transactions.
+This does not imply, however, that one cannot have one[®]s own idea on the "right" price and bet on it.
+Indeed operators do this all the time ().